Which tests correctly identify English verbs?

 (6) Present participle: an inflected verb form used to demonstrate the progressive aspect

 (7) Gerund: a nominalised verb form using the ‘-ing’ suffix which may be a subject or object

 In addition to the previous three tests, another useful indicator of whether a word is a verb or not is to test its valency – which is how many arguments a particular verb can grammatically take.
 Arguments are generally classified as being the subjects, direct objects, indirect objects and oblique (prepositional) objects of a clause, and only verbs can take them.
 Therefore, if the word in question can be grammatical in one of the following four structures, it is likely a verb:

 What you may have noticed from these four examples about verb valency is that (a) some verbs such as ‘melt’ or ‘teach’ may be grammatical when intransitive or transitive depending on their use, and (b) there are very few verbs such as ‘give’ or ‘pay’ that are able to take three (ditransitive) or four (tritransitive) arguments.

 Test 5: Exceptions

 Of course, there are always exceptions in grammar that simply need to be memorised if you wish to identify verbs correctly every time.
-As has already been explored (and will be explained further in Lessons 3 and 4), there is some variation and irregularity with regards to how the tense, aspect and agreement of verbs is demonstrated, and how verbs are formed (conjugated) in general.
-Because in some instances it may not be enough to rely on collocation, function, morphology and syntax to confidently determine whether or not a word is a verb, students should also consider learning about the many types (Lesson 3) and rules (Lesson 4) that govern the grammar of this word class.
+As has already been explored (and will be explained further in Chapters 3 and 4), there is some variation and irregularity with regards to how the tense, aspect and agreement of verbs is demonstrated, and how verbs are formed (conjugated) in general.
+Because in some instances it may not be enough to rely on collocation, function, morphology and syntax to confidently determine whether or not a word is a verb, students should also consider learning about the many types (Chapter 3) and rules (Chapter 4) that govern the grammar of this word class.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.